-At highly visible sites such as corner lots, lots at the end of a street vista or adjacent to public open space the opportunity exists to draw attention to the location through the application of additional architectural emphasis such as an element of increased height, a distinctive roof form, articulation of wall elements or the bold us e of colour, detailing, etc.
+Key locations with a high visibility such as corner lots, lots at the end of a street vista, or adjacent to public open space, are identified as 'landmark' sites on the applicable DAP.
+In order to facilitate mental recognition of locations within a neighbourhood, it is recommended that landmark locations be treated with additional architectural emphasis such as an element of increased building height, distinctive roof form, articulation of wall elements, or the bold use of materials, colour, detailing etc. Development on a landmark site should draw attention to the location whilst reinforcing a sense of architectural identity.